jundalisay/spblist/content/en/research/mayan/popol/part-3/chapter-05.md

 Then they took Tohil's message.
 "Very well, we shall join you and we shall embrace him," they [the people] said when they heard and were told the message from Tohil.

-And they did not delay in acting.
+They did not delay in acting.
 "Good," they said, "but may it be soon!"
 And immediately they received the fire.
 Then they became warm.